1001 (number): Divisibility by 7, 11 and 13

 Since 506 is divisible by 11 then N is also divisible by 11.
 If the total sum is still too large to conveniently test for divisibility, and is longer than three digits, then the algorithm can be repeated to obtain a smaller number.

+On the Windows calculator, 1001 is the smallest positive integer whose reciprocal is automatically displayed in scientific notation.
+On Windows Calculator, numbers larger than 1032 and non-terminating decimals smaller than 0.001 or 10−3 are always displayed exponentially.

+Any three-digit number multiplied by 1001 will replicate itself alongside resulting in a six-digit number (for example 382 multiplied by 1001 gives 382382).
+Any such six-digit number will always be divisible by 7, 11 and 13, although it is not obvious if one does not know the factors of 1001.
+This forms the basis of a common arithmetic trick.

 In other fields

 In The Book of One Thousand and One Nights, Scheherazade tells her husband the king a new story every night for 1,001 nights, staving off her execution.
 From this, 1001 is sometimes used as a generic term for "a very large number", starting with a large number (1000) and going beyond it: